XorDev/xordev.github.io/plans.md

 ## planned features

-*   a footer so people know where the page ends
 *   tutorials linking to next/previous tutorials, with some metadata displayed
 *   a list that shows titles/highlights from paragraphs/points in the text, same way this one works: https://tonystr.net/test/generated/digitocracy …
 *   button for sharing tutorial on twitter (can have multiple buttons for multiple platforms if you'd like)